vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY.md

 T. A., VI, 199.

-CHAPTER IV.
-ABHĀSAVĀDA AS THE BASIS OF THE TRIKA THEORY
+## 4 ABHĀSAVĀDA AS THE BASIS OF THE TRIKA THEORY OF KNOWLEDGE.

-OF KNOWLEDGE.
+ABHĀSAVĀDA AS THE BASIS OF THE TRIKA THEORY OF KNOWLEDGE.

 Preliminaries and Presuppositions.

 ĀBHĀSAVĀDA AND PRACTICAL LIFE.